Hidalgo (nobility): Types

 Hidalgos de sangre (by virtue of lineage) are "those for whom there is no memory of its origin and there is no knowledge of any document mentioning a royal grant, which obscurity is universally praised even more than those noblemen who know otherwise their origin", or in other words, an immemorial noble.
 When challenged, a hidalgo de sangre may obtain a judicial sentence validating his nobility from the Royal Chancillería of Valladolid or Granada, if he can prove that it has been accepted by local society and custom.
 In this case, the resulting legal document that verifies his nobility is called a carta ejecutoria de hidalguia (letters patent of nobility).

-To qualify as a hidalgo solariego ("ancestral hidalgo"), one had to prove that all four of one's grandparents were hidalgos.
-Hidalgos solariegos were regarded as the most noble and treated with the most respect.
+Hidalgo de cuatro costados ("four-sided noble"), one had to prove that all four of one's grandparents were hidalgos.
+Hidalgo de cuatro costados were regarded as the most noble and treated with the most respect.

+To qualify as a Hidalgo de solar conocido ("ancestral hidalgo"), one's family must generally possess a regonzied solar or ancestral seat.
+Ancestral hidalgos were largely considered equal in status to hidalgo de cuatro costados in most situtations, with the notable exception of chivalric orders which often required proof of four noble grandparents.

 Hidalgos de privilegio (by virtue of royal privilege) and hidalgos de Real Provision (by virtue of meritorious acts) entail a grant of nobility from His Majesty the King of Spain in his position as monarch, or from his position as protector of a military confraternity or hermandad.

 Hidalgo de bragueta ("fly-of-the-trousers hidalgo") obtained tax exemption for having seven sons in lawful wedlock.

 In Asturias, Cantabria and other regions of Spain every seven years the King ordered the creation of padrones ("registers") where the population was classified either as hidalgos nobles, and therefore, exempt from taxation due to their military status or pecheros (from an archaic verb, pechar, "to pay") who comprised the estado llano ("lower ranks") and were excluded from military service and had to pay taxes.
 These padrones constitute nowadays a source of information about population genealogy and distribution as well as proof of nobility in certain cases.